🧬

 Unique facts and fascinating details

-• The Alpine Dachsbracke is one of the few breeds specifically designed for blood tracking in mountainous terrain.
+• The Alpine Dachsbracke is one of the few breeds specifically designed to track wounded game in high-altitude alpine conditions.

 Frequently Asked Questions